An in-depth look at SC Product Options and Hulk Product Options for a clear view into which makes the most sense for your Shopify store.

 Ok, now let’s dive into key features:

-Perhaps most importantly, both Bold and Hulk offer unlimited product options or variants as opposed to Shopify’s meager 100 variant limit.
+Perhaps most importantly, both apps offer unlimited product options or variants as opposed to Shopify’s meager 100 variant limit.

 The native Shopify platform only allows you to create up to 99 variants.
 This might seem like a lot, but depending on what type of business you have you may need several thousand.
 Take a furniture or paint store, for example.
 Imagine how many different fabric swatches or accent colors might be offered?